CUBRID/cubrid-manual/en/api/php.rst

 #.
 To install the PHP extension, run the installer.
 Once the installer starts, click the [Next] button.
 #.
 Agree with the BSD license terms and click the [Next] button.
 #.
 Choose where you would like to install this CUBRID PHP API Installer and click the [Next] button.
-You should choose a new folder for this installer like like **C:\\Program Files\\CUBRID PHP API**.
+You should choose a new folder for this installer like **C:\\Program Files\\CUBRID PHP API**.

 #.
 Give a folder name and click the [Install] button.
 If you fail installation, you should probably receive an error message.
 In this case, see "Configuring the environment" below.